 29. Open to students of all church colleges in Canada for the best essay on a subject relating to the history of the Canadian Church.
 Essays to be handed in March 31.
-"The Constitutional Development of the Church of England in Canada during the Episcopate of Bishop Charles Inglis.

 The Rhodes Scholarship.

 30. This scholarship is of the annual value of £400.
 Before applying to the Secretary of the Committee of Selection for the Province, (which application must be made by November 10th), consult the Bursar, King's College.